 For more information about the wolverine study, phone 1-800-661-0408, ext.
 5766.

-We will ask individual trappers in Watson Lake, Mayo, Faro, the Kluane Lake area and Whitehorse to submit a limited number of lynx carcasses in the 2019-2020 trapping season.
+We will ask individual trappers in Watson Lake, Mayo, Faro, the Kluane Lake area and Whitehorse to submit a limited number of lynx carcasses this trapping season.

 For more information about the lynx study, phone 1-800-661-0408, ext.
 5464.